iaroslavagoncharova/mecrafter-rn-app/README.md

 - **Auto login**: Automatically log in to your account upon opening the app, providing a seamless user experience.

 ## Known Issues
-- User likes are not always shown correctly on initial load
+- User likes are not shown correctly on logout (user like stays although the user should be set to null).

 ## References